rapidfort/community-images/community_images/mariadb/bitnami/README.md

 ## What is a hardened image?

 A hardened image is a copy of a container that has been optimized and reduced for significantly improved security.
-Because every container makes use of many open source software components and their dependencies, there’s a lot of extra weight that can be trimmed.
+Because every container uses many open-source software components and their dependencies, there’s a lot of extra weight that can be trimmed.

-This image is a hardened version of the official [bitnami/mariadb][source-image-dh-link] image available here on Docker Hub.
+This image is a hardened version of the official [bitnami/mariadb][source-image-dh-link] image on Docker Hub.

-RapidFort is an industry-leading container optimization solution that minimizes software attack surface by removing unused code.
+RapidFort is an industry-leading container optimization solution that minimizes software attack surfaces by removing unused code.
 Most containers can be reduced by at least 50%, which reduces the opportunity for malicious attacks and CVE exploits.
 Learn more at [RapidFort.com][rf-link].

 Our hardened images are updated daily using the latest vulnerability information available.

 ## What’s the difference between the official [bitnami/mariadb][source-image-dh-link] image and this hardened image?
 RapidFort’s hardened [rapidfort/mariadb][rf-dh-image-link] image has been optimized by our proprietary scanning and slimming technology.
-We are big fans of open source software, containerized infrastructure, and security.
+We are big fans of open-source software, containerized infrastructure, and security.

-We are making available secure copies of the images we use every day, as well as the most popular ones on Docker Hub.
+We are making secure copies of the images we use every day and the most popular ones on Docker Hub.
 We want to make the world a safer place to operate.

 ## Supported tags and respective `Dockerfile` links
 * [`10.7`, `10.7-debian-10`, `10.7.4`, `10.7.4-debian-10-r2`, `latest` (10.7/debian-10/Dockerfile)](https://github.com/bitnami/bitnami-docker-mariadb/blob/10.7.4-debian-10-r2/10.7/debian-10/Dockerfile)